top of page

 Miscellaneous

-• Kessler Second Shooter Plus 4-axis motion control system (pan, tilt, slide & focus)
+• Kessler Second Shooter Plus 4-axis motion control slider (pan, tilt, slide & focus)

 • Sanken COS-11D lav mic